jakebeamish/Penplotting.js/README.md

 ## Usage

 1. Create a new Sketch (with optional parameters for dimensions, units, background colour, title, seed).
-2. Create and manipulate Vectors and Lines by defining a sketch.generate() function.
-3. Add Lines (or other shapes) to be included as SVG elements in the Sketch by calling `sketch.add(shapes)`.
+2. Define a sketch.generate() function, in which Vectors, Lines and other shapes can be created, manipulated, and added to the SVG document using `sketch.add(shapes)`.
-4. Call the Sketch's instance method `draw()`.
+3. Call the Sketch's instance method `draw()`.

 ```js
 import { Sketch, PAPER, Vector, Line, LCG } from "../../index.js"